alaudet/raspi-sump/CONTRIBUTING.md

 4. All code submitted must be your own or be allowable to re-distribute under the MIT License.

 5. Raspi-Sump should not have a dependency on external services that require a login in order to use.
 Please use available Python3 libraries when adding new functionality.
+The one exception to this rule is alerts with Mastodon.
+Mastodon has been allowed because it is based on Open Source software and allows any user to host their own Mastodon instance.
+External services like Twilio or Twitter (examples only, there are others) are not allowed because they are subject to short notice EULA and/or API changes that are not suitable for this freely available open source project.

 6. Please reasonably follow PEP8 guidelines for your code.
 For example, if you create a function, give it a docstring so others know what you are doing.
 Add comments to make your code clearer to others reading it.
 If your code is incomprehensible it will not be included.